lukkasmatteus00/jobsity_challenge/README.md

 I hope I was able to show what was requested.

 In this challenge, I created the automation script, I used the Cypress framework for several reasons, including its simplicity of configuration, self-sufficiency in validation capabilities without the need for additional frameworks, a shallow learning curve, and seamless cross-browser testing.
-It's worth noting that I use the same programming language as the front end, which facilitates collaboration with the development team to enhance test coverage..
+It's worth noting that I use the same programming language as the front end, which facilitates collaboration with the development team to enhance test coverage.
 ```
 [Go To TOP](#TOP)